docker/labs/1.12/swarm-sample/README.md

 * number of replicas for the deployed service (lucj/randomcity:1.1) (default: 5)
 * port exposed by the cluster (default: 8080)
 * digitalocean token (if not provided, virtualbox driver used)
+* amazon access key and secret key (currently only for EU (Ireland) region)

 # Example

-Let's create a swarm cluster with 2 manager and 2 worker nodes
+Let's create a swarm cluster with 2 manager and 2 worker nodes locally (with virtualbox)

 ```
 $ ./swarm.sh --manager 2 --worker 2